-After One of the best things about starting and ending your trip in the USVI is taking advantage of spending some time on St John.
+One of the best things about starting and ending your trip in the USVI is taking advantage of spending some time on St John.
 With its long stretches of white sandy beaches and beautiful, mountainous terrain wrapped in rich foliage as if draped in green velvet, St John is not to be missed.
 As you leave the channel from Compass Point Marina, you will already have St John in your sites.
-Take special note as you motor by Great St James and Christmas Cove, as this may be where you want to spend your last night of your charter.
-As you make your way along the North shore, take some time to stop to enjoy the beautiful, clear water and stop in a few of the quiet cays for a snorkel or for lunch onboard.
-Plan to overnight in Francis Bay, which is the most favored on the northeastern side offering excellent holding and protection.
+Take special note as you motor by Great St James and Christmas Cove, as this may be where you want to spend the last night of your charter.
+As you make your way along the North shore of St John, take some time to stop to enjoy the beautiful, clear water and stop in a few of the quiet cays for a snorkel or for lunch onboard.
+Plan to overnight in Francis Bay, which is the most favored on the northeastern side, offering excellent holding and protection.
 You're sure to see some turtles!
 If you prefer, you can continue on through The Narrows by passing between Whistling Cay and Mary's Point (which you will want to do under power) and plan an overnight in Leinster Bay.
 There are about 20 overnight moorings available and a dinghy mooring area at Waterlemon Cay.
 This is also the entrance to the ruins of the Annaberg Sugar Mill, which has been restored by the National Park Service and is a beautiful and easy hike.

 Click here to check out there amazing menu and extensive wine list.

 Norman Island is also home to the world-famous Willy T. Be sure to drop in for a drink or FEW!
 Note, the Willy T can go from rated G to a hard R, so be aware if you are traveling with kids.
 Stopping in around lunch time may be a better option and the kids will have a chance to jump off the upper deck into the beautiful, crystal clear waters you'll find in The Bight.